We expect most users of the Python SDK not to run into any of the problems documented here.

 The general recommendation is to have one hub per "concurrency unit"

 (thread/coroutine/etc).
-The SDK ensures every thread has an independent hub.
-If
+The SDK ensures every thread has an independent hub via the

-asyncio coroutines, clone the current hub for use
+that will clone the current hub in your

 with Hub(Hub.current): # in this block Hub.current refers to a new clone # of the original hub, with the same client and # the same initial scope data.